 For this you can define the name for the column titles in the filter dialog (on page 50).
-For example if you define a name such as @Switching time, @Object name or similar, these names are replaced by the corresponding entries from the language table in the Runtime.
+If you select a name such as @Switching time, @Object name or similar, these names are replaced by the corresponding entries from the language table in the Runtime.